 How Long Will This Homemade Campari Last?

 Your bottle of Campari will never truly go bad if kept in a cool, dry place and out of direct sunlight.
-If you are storing half-empty bottles in the light for over a year, you may notice changes owing to oxidization and an eventual evaporation, but I’m confident you will have consumed your homemade Campari long before then.
+If you are storing half-empty bottles in the light for over a year, you may notice changes owing to oxidization and eventual evaporation, but I’m confident you will have consumed your homemade Campari long before then.

 As for temperature, Campari is high-enough proof that you needn’t refrigerate it, but know that warmer temperatures will make it come across as sweeter.
 That one comes down to preference!

-More Delightful Diy Projects
+More Delightful DIY Projects

 - 30 grams gentian root

-- 20 grams lemon peel (dried)
+- 20 grams dried lemon peel

 - 20 grams rhubarb root